Kevin Spacey timeline: How the story unfolded

 His performance in American Beauty brought him another Oscar in 2000, by which time he had made his first film as a director.

 In 2004 Spacey became artistic director of the Old Vic in London.
 During his 11-year tenure, he directed and acted in numerous productions there.

 Spacey earned further acclaim for playing Francis Underwood in House of Cards, Netflix's adaptation of Michael Dobbs's political novel.

-Earlier this year he hosted the Tony awards in New York, during which he made comic capital about the rumours regarding his sexuality.
+In 2017, he hosted the Tony awards in New York, during which he made comic capital about the rumours regarding his sexuality.